 - And General (Class G) hard hats offer protection for 2,200 volts.

 If you were injured on a construction site in South Carolina, you may be entitled to compensation for lost income, medical bills and other damages.
 Unfortunately, making a workers’ compensation claim is often an uphill legal battle.
+Contact workers compensation attorney today for free consultation.

 Sometimes employers argue that workers do not deserve compensation.
 The insurance company may also deny or undervalue your claim.
 This is where a personal-injury lawyer may be able to help.